 Head to the URL filters tab in the Manage strings panel.

 Click on Add new filter.

 - To ignore strings from your blog on www.example.com/blog/, choose: starts with, /blog/, ignore.

-- To combine all user profile pages under a single URL, choose starts with, /profile/, map to, /profile.
+- To combine all user profile pages that leave in a URL structure like /profile/<username> under a single URL, choose starts with, /profile/, map to, /profile.

 Managing strings across your site

 In addition to approving and ignoring strings on a page level, you can also do it on a site level.